bfabiszewski/ulogger-server/README.md

 - ajax
 - user preferences stored in cookies
 - simple admin menu
+- export tracks to gpx and kml
+- import tracks from gpx

 ## Install
 - Download zipped archive or clone the repository on your computer